davidecaroselli/jsonthis/README.md

 }
 ```

-### Conditional visibility
+#### Conditional Visibility

-Jsonthis serialization supports a user-defined context object that can be used to influence the serialization process.
+Jsonthis supports conditional property visibility based on a user-defined context.
-You can use this feature to conditionally hide or show properties based on the context.
+This allows you to dynamically show or hide properties as needed.

 In the following example, the `email` property is only visible if the email owner is requesting it: